336 Victoria Building

 Pittsburgh, PA 15261

-I serve as a member MSN Council and PhD Council in the School of Nursing.
-I am a member of the American Association of Critical Care Nurses, American Association of Neuroscience Nurses, Eastern Nursing Research Society, Sigma Theta Tau International, Society for Critical Care Medicine, the Neurocritical Care Society and International Society for Nurses in Genetics.
-I am current President-Elect of the International Society of Nurses in Genetics and serve on several research related committees for other organizations.
-I am a grant reviewer for the Veterans Administration Neurobiology C panel, the Department of Defense, the Society for Critical Care Medicine and other groups by request.
-I also review manuscripts for several journals including the Journal of Neuroscience Nursing and PLOS One.
+Dr. Alexander is a member of the MSN and PhD Councils within the School of Nursing.
+She has been a member of the American Association of Neuroscience Nurses Clinical Practice Guideline Editorial Board and wrote one of the first CPGs on the topic of Care of the Aneurysmal Subarachnoid hemorrhage patient.
+Dr. Alexander maintains active in several societies including the Eastern Nursing Research Society, Sigma Theta Tau International, the Society for Critical Care Medicine, the Neurocritical Care Society and the International Society for Nurses in Genetics.
+She is a past-president of the International Society of Nurses in Genetics and serves on several research-related committees for other organizations.
+Dr. Alexander is also a grant reviewer for the Veterans Administration Neurobiology C panel, the Department of Defense, the Society for Critical Care Medicine, the National Institute of Health/National Institute for Aging and other groups by request.
+She is on the editorial board for Biologic Research in Nursing and PLOS One.